Danielle Smith: Ethics in governance

+Healthcare management

 A news-leak on December 18, 2023, revealed allegations of an ongoing ethics probe into restructuring at Alberta Health Services, including the rapid hiring and firing of Deena Hinshaw for a position on their Indigenous Wellness Core team just days before starting.
 One physician at Alberta Health Services resigned in protest, claiming 'political interference from Danielle Smith's office', and a letter signed by over 200 physicians called for an investigation into the matter.

 In February 2025, The Globe and Mail obtained a letter from lawyers of Athana Mentzelopoulos, the former head of Alberta Health Services, that the Smith government dismissed her two days before she was scheduled to meet with the province's auditor-general to discuss her investigation into inflated procurement contracts and contracting processes.
 Mentzelopoulos also alleged that the premier's then-chief of staff, Marshall Smith, interfered in AHS contract negotiations.
 Mentzelopoulos was investigating AHS's relationship and contracts with MHCare, a company owned by Sam Mraiche, who imported children's medicine from Turkey, and Alberta Surgical Group (ASG), a private surgical outlet.
 Doug Wylie, the auditor-general, said that he is examining procurement and contracting processes within AHS.
 Smith later called the allegations troubling but denied them.
-In March, the RCMP launched an investigation after a complaint was raised.
-In April, former Infrastructure minister Peter Guthrie, who was dismissed from caucus two weeks earlier over his criticism of the government’s lack of transparency surrounding the allegations, sent the auditor-general meeting notes that he kept as evidence that Smith and Health minister Adriana LaGrange misled cabinet.
+In March, the RCMP launched an investigation after a complaint was raised, a year later they executed search warrants into MHCare's headquarters.
+In April, former Infrastructure minister Peter Guthrie, who was dismissed from caucus two weeks earlier over his criticism of the government's lack of transparency surrounding the allegations, sent the auditor-general meeting notes that he kept as evidence that Smith and Health minister Adriana LaGrange misled cabinet.

-Attracting internal migrants

-In 2023, a new Alberta is Calling campaign was launched by Smith's government, ostensibly to bring skilled workers to Alberta.
-A $5000 relocation bonus was offered to eligible participants.There were an estimated 80,000 job vacancies in the province but only 25% were for skilled trades and the construction industry.
-The population increased by 202,324 in 2023, the largest increase in its history, resulting in increased housing costs and impacts to health care and infrastructure.
-In April 2024, Smith said she wanted to see the city of Red Deer grow from a population of around 100,000 to 1 million "in a few years' time."
-In August, Smith said she wanted to double Alberta's population to 10 million in order to gain "more political power."
-After widespread criticism and concerns on how mass immigration would further impact housing and infrastructure, her government issued a statement "walking back" Smith's intentions.